-Storyteller and filmmaker.
+Lance Weiler is a storyteller and filmmaker.
 Dubbed “one of 25 people helping to re-invent entertainment and change the face of Hollywood” by WIRED magazine.
 Lance sits on two World Economic Forum steering committees; one focused on the Future of Content Creation, and the other examines the role of Digital Media in Shaping Culture and Governance.
 In addition, Lance teaches at Columbia University on the art, craft, and business of storytelling in the 21st century.

 Ytasha L. Womack is an author, filmmaker, dancer, and futurist.
 Her book Afrofuturism: The World of Black Sci Fi and Fantasy - a 2014 Locus Award Finalist in the nonfiction category - explores black sci-fi culture, bleeks, black comix, and the legacy of futurism.
 Womack is also author of the critically acclaimed book Post Black: How a New Generation Is Redefining African American Identity, and is coeditor of the hip-hop anthology Beats Rhymes & Life: What We Love and Hate About Hip-Hop.
 Her films include Couples Night (as screenwriter), Love Shorts (as writer/producer), and The Engagement (as director).
 She’s also writer and director of the upcoming Afrofuturist film Bar Star City.

-Deputy Director of Education at The Museum of Modern Art.
+Wendy Woon is Deputy Director of Education at The Museum of Modern Art.
 Wendy oversees all areas of education at MoMA and has been instrumental in transforming museum education practice for the 21st century.
 Prior to joining MoMA, Wendy was Director of Education at the Museum of Contemporary Art, Chicago.

 Kaydrianne Young is a justice advocate.
 While earning her Bachelor of Arts Degree in Sociology at the University of Florida, she worked with grassroots public education groups and her university to recruit, train, and mentor youth for leadership in environmental entrepreneurship and renewable energy advocacy.
 She currently works as Operations Coordinator at Million Hoodies